madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 ##Summary

 Ubuntu 18.10 UI is usable with minor tweaks without having to install some other desktop variant.
-GNOME is still full of bugs, but the overall UI is acceptable.
+GNOME is still full of bugs and consumes more battery than LXDE, but the overall UI is tolerable.
 I can imagine using next LTS release UI as default desktop.
 Expect to see more things like `snap` and `ubuntu-report` being added there by default.

 <ins class='nfooter'><a rel='prev' id='fprev' href='#blog/2019/2019-01-24-Docker-s-Blackhole-Like-Behavior.md'>Docker s Blackhole Like Behavior</a> <a rel='next' id='fnext' href='#blog/2018/2018-12-16-Cryptsetup-in-Plain-Mode.md'>Cryptsetup in Plain Mode</a></ins>